stevebrownlee/TestTube/projectBrief.md

 - **PostgreSQL Database**: Persistent storage using PostgreSQL with Entity Framework Core
 - **Comprehensive Testing**: Includes unit and integration tests with in-memory database support

+## Architectural Style

+- This is a .NET minimal API
+- It defines all endpoints in modules in the `TestTube/Endpoints` directory
+- It defines all database models in the `TestTube/Models` directory
+- It defines all database data transfer objects in the `TestTube/DTOs` directory
+- It defines all database management in the `Data/ApplicationDbContext.cs` module‰
+- It has a test project in the `TestTube.Tests` directory

 ## API Endpoints

 ### Scientists